A Data Engineer cryopreserved in 2010 and woken up by mischief today would no longer understand much about modern stack data.

 For the simple and good reason, the tool used to build the data pipeline between the source systems and the Cloud Data Warehouse no longer needs to transform the data.

-EL(T) Cloud solutions (Fivetran, Stitch Data, etc.) are primarily used to organize piping.
+EL(T) Cloud solutions (Portable, Fivetran, Stitch Data, etc.) are primarily used to organize piping.
 This is their main role.
 It is now Data Warehouse Cloud solutions and third-party tools that support the transformation phases.

 A DWH Cloud solution helps transform data tables with a few lines of SQL.

 We’ll have to talk about this evolution again: Most Data Preparation and Data Transformation operations can now be performed in the Cloud Data Warehouse itself, using SQL.

 Data Engineers (in Java, Python, and other Scala) are increasingly leaving Data transformations to Data Analysts and business teams using SQL.
 This also raises a real question: What role for the Data Engineer tomorrow?
 Its role in the organization and maintenance of modern stack data is not assured.

 The goal of modern stack data is to empower the end-users of the data.
 It’s increasingly at the service of the business teams and the marketing stack they handle.

 The modern data stack breaks down barriers between data and marketing; it is the sine qua non of an efficient Data-Marketing, the condition for becoming truly “data-driven.”